Artemiszty/warframe-linux/README.md

 ## Currently known bugs:
--You will need to plug in a controller.
-Proton auto-closes warframe after a few minutes if it does not detect one.
-You do not have to use the controller to play.
+-Proton auto-closes warframe after a few minutes if it does not detect one.
+You can either plug in a controller, OR if you don't have a controller, install xboxdrv: https://gitlab.com/xboxdrv/xboxdrv and run it as a service before running steam.

 ## Installation Instructions